-The KYTC receives numerous requests each year to help identify potential projects from the 12 KYTC Highway District Offices (HDOs), input from city mayors, county judges, MPOs, ADDs, state legislators, and through written comments and requests from the general public and concerned citizens.
+The KYTC receives numerous requests each year from the 12 KYTC Highway District Offices (HDOs), input from city mayors, county judges, MPOs, ADDs, state legislators, and through written comments and requests from the general public and concerned citizens.
 The KYTC has established guidelines for ADDs, MPOs, local city and county elected officials, and other interested parties located throughout the Commonwealth of Kentucky to identify and recommend potential projects.